stenbein/AdventOfCode/README.md

 "# AdventOfCode"

-Opening a new repo to manage Advent of Code.
-My first year, 2017 was in python.
-2016 is in progress and written in Go.
-After that I plan to do the 2015 branch in Scala.
+Opening a new repo to manage Advent of Code related resources and to keep track of issues I encounter.

+2015 - Scala - in progress
+2016 - Python - completed
+2017 - Go - completed
+2018 - Rust - on hold